Skip to Content

 Le Red Tiger

 If you want more excellent Vietnamese food, but in a pub atmosphere, try out Le Red Tiger, also in the heart of the gay village.
-As well as being a great spot for yummy food they serve some amazing fancy cocktails too, so it’s perfect if you’re getting tired of bringing your own wine everywhere!
+As well as being a great spot for yummy food they serve some amazing fancy cocktails too, so it’s perfect if you’re getting tired of bringing your wine everywhere!

 You do have to be 18 to eat here because it’s part bar.
-Don’t miss out on their cocktail menu, especially the Bà Den Lemonade, a sultry blend of bourbon, amaretto, organic apple juice, oolong tea, vanilla syrup, lemon juice and mint.
+Don’t miss out on their cocktail menu, especially the Bà Den Lemonade, a sultry blend of bourbon, amaretto, organic apple juice, oolong tea, vanilla syrup, lemon juice, and mint.
 So refreshing and delicious!

-Le Red Tiger is located at 1201 Maisonneuve Est. It’s open on Monday and Saturday for dinner from 5pm, open for both lunch and dinner from 11am Tuesday – Friday.
+Le Red Tiger is located at 1201 Maisonneuve Est. It’s open on Monday and Saturday for dinner from 5 pm, open for both lunch and dinner from 11 am Tuesday – Friday.
 Check their Facebook page for detailed opening and closing times.

 gay restaurants montreal - le red tiger is perfect for a big group to share lots of plates

-A wonderful spread at Le Red Tiger, pairs wonderfully with their amazing cocktails!
+A wonderful spread at Le Red Tiger pairs wonderfully with their amazing cocktails!

 O’Thym